Cross-Border Tax Disputes and Recent Cases

-The ever-expanding level of globalization has led to an increase, among other things, in cross-border business activities.
-Cross-border relations between different business entities and their interactions with the tax authorities of the countries involved are regulated largely by domestic tax laws and a wide range of tax treaties.
-However, a significant number of cross-border tax disputes are emerging in all parts of the world due to various reasons including information asymmetry, disagreement on the facts of a given case or different legal interpretations of the same facts as well as different interpretations of tax treaties.
+Concerns that tax administrations have had over aggressive international tax structuring in the post-BEPS era and the adoption of anti-abuse measures have led to increased scrutiny of cross border arrangements of multinational enterprises that are regulated largely by domestic tax laws and a wide range of tax treaties.
+The increased scrutiny has naturally led to more cross border disputes that are related to the application of international tax law embedded in domestic tax law and tax treaties, as well as the application of domestic and treaty anti-abuse rules.
+These cross-border tax disputes are emerging in all parts of the world and may be due to various reasons including information asymmetry, disagreement on the facts of a given case or different legal interpretations of the same facts as well as different interpretations of tax treaties.

-This webinar discusses cross-border tax disputes and key recent cases from Africa, Asia, Europe, Middle East, North America, and South America in relation to corporate tax structuring.
-It covers a broader overview of the main causes of cross-border tax disputes and key recent cases on the application of anti-abuse rules, as well as the interpretation and application of tax treaties.
-Our instructors will share their practical experiences on these aspects and the way forward.
+This webinar will identify the common themes in cross-border tax disputes and discusses key recent cases from around the globe that may have a significant impact on the cross-border arrangements of multinational enterprises.
+It will cover a range of topics that may be the subject of cross-border tax disputes and recent cases, including those involving the application of anti-abuse rules, as well as the interpretation and application of tax treaties.
+Our instructors will share their practical experiences on dealing with such disputes and on managing their practical impact.

 Block 1: Main cause of cross-border tax disputes in relation to corporate tax structuring